saif0517/Fake-And-Real-News/README.md

-# Fake News Detection
+# Real And Fake News Detection
-The focus of the project is to identify the techniuqes by which we will able to check the validity of the news.
+The focus of this project is to identify the Validity of a News.